robo-corg/sqlx/README.md

 -   `runtime-actix-rustls`: Use the `actix` runtime and `rustls` TLS backend.

 -   `postgres`: Add support for the Postgres database server.

--   `mssql`: Add support for the MSSQL database server.

 -   `sqlite`: Add support for the self-contained [SQLite](https://sqlite.org/) database engine.